 But this process started months and months ago when your baby was just a tiny dot in your womb.
 And once you understand just what’s happening, you can help her cope with this big change.

-Click on the below to jump to the section of the article and find out more:
+Click below to jump to a section of the article:

 Six weeks after conception, the cells that will eventually become your baby’s teeth started to form underneath her jaw.
 And, as she grows in your womb, these gradually become more solid and structured so, when she’s born, she has a full set of teeth buds sitting in her jaw.
 These continue to grow until they’re right underneath her gum line at the grand old age of around four months, which is when teething symptoms normally start.

 So don’t be surprised if your baby is grumbling way before you see the first sign of a tooth.
 Before they break through, her teeth are already putting pressure on her gums and causing her mouth to ache.
 Gums have the same nerve pathways as cheeks and ears, so this can lead to discomfort in other areas of her face – for example, you might spot her pulling her ear or rubbing her cheek.